uhi22/foccci/README.md

 This can be installed with the "Plugin and Content Manager" in the KiCad main window.
 Then, in the PCB editor, use the FabricationToolkit from the toolbar.
 This creates a new folder in <project>/production/, which contains a zip with Gerber and drill files, and also the BOM, positions and designator files.

+The docu of the Fabrication Toolkit is here: https://github.com/bennymeg/JLC-Plugin-for-KiCad

+Some of the IC footprints have the wrong orientation in the JLCPCB viewer.
+The Fabrication toolkit offers the possibility to rotate (and shift, if necessary) the footprints, by adding in the schematic an attribute 'JLCPCB Rotation Offset'.
+Thanks to jrbe for the hint in https://openinverter.org/forum/viewtopic.php?p=61049#p61049

 # JLCPCB offers